pkardjian/pkardjian.github.io/_pages/experience.md

 Consultant for a boutique data consulting firm providing cutting-edge data solutions to mid-sized businesses across various industries.
 Worked on a wide array of tasks, including:

-- Building Spark-based ETL pipelines processing credit bureau data for a financial services company.
+- Building Spark-based ETL pipelines for a financial services company
-- Creating an inventory and overbooking dashboard in Power BI for Canada's largest event rentals company.
+- Creating an inventory dashboard for Canada's largest event rentals company
-- Revamping an enterprise data model by meeting with key stakeholders and making changes across 20+ tables.
-- Engineering a common metadata framework used to apply metadata (comments, tags, permissions, etc.) on data assets across multiple client engagements.
+- Engineering a common metadata framework used across multiple client engagements

 ## Data Engineer @ CPP Investments